Chinese automaker Zotye plans to sell vehicles in US in 2020

-Chinese automaker Zotye Auto says it plans to start selling vehicles in the United States in 2020.
+Chinese automaker Zotye Auto said it plans to start selling vehicles in the United States in 2020.

-Zotye says it will work with an American partner, HAAH Automotive Holdings.
-The companies said Wednesday the first model for the U.S. market will be an SUV but gave no details.

 Continue Reading Below